 Going to War with an Enemy You Don’t Completely Understand

-This is true in many aspects of our world in every pocket of history, in most corners of the globe, whether domestic to your respective country or international instances.
+This is true in many aspects of our world in every pocket of history.
 We have a tendency more than occasionally to react after an unexpected attack, not with strategic insight, but with brute force and feelings.
-As a result, you end up playing catch up to an enemy that knows your next ten moves, because they prepared for them.
+As a result, you can end up playing catch up to an enemy that knows your next ten moves, because they prepared for them.

 What Will Be the Cost of Defeating These Dark and Dangerous Enemies?

 There are always casualties of war and, for our heroes of the High Republic, the cost has already been astronomical: billions of lives, including many Jedi, and the beginnings of lack of confidence in the Jedi Order.
 We see the effect the Drengir had on Dez.
 How will he be affected going forward?
 Are we going to see the same thing happen to Ceret?

 The epilogue of A Test of Courage also suggests that some factions of the Nihil will attempt to recruit Jedi Padawans which would force the Jedi Order to have to battle their students.
 Already, Jedi Masters like Cohmac are questioning the tactics and practices of the Jedi Order and there are Jedi, like Orla, who have decided to operate independently of the Order as Wayseekers.
 There are so many uncertainties that have arisen and presented themselves to the Jedi who currently have very few answers, even with the Force guiding them.
 And the war is just getting started.